PonderSlime/PonderSlime/README.md

-# Hi there, I'm PonderSLime 👋
+# Hi there, I'm PonderSlime 👋

 Welcome to my GitHub profile!
 I'm a passionate developer who loves exploring new technologies and working on exciting projects.
 Here’s a bit about me and what I’m up to.